Daily High to Daily Low: Is It Safe to Buy Foley Trasimene Acquisition Corp. (WPF)?

 Many brokerage firms have already submitted their reports for WPF stocks, with DA Davidson repeating the rating for WPF by listing it as a “Buy.”
 The predicted price for WPF in the upcoming period, according to DA Davidson is $20 based on the research report published on April 27th of the current year 2021.

-Volatility was left at 1.46%, however, over the last 30 days, the volatility rate increased by 1.04%, as shares sank -4.67% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading unchanged at present.
+Volatility was left at 1.53%, however, over the last 30 days, the volatility rate increased by 1.83%, as shares sank -5.79% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.01% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at WPF starting from MFN Partners, LP, who sale 4,100,000 shares at the price of $11.00 back on Feb 17.
-After this action, MFN Partners, LP now owns 9,900,000 shares of Foley Trasimene Acquisition Corp., valued at $45,101,230 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at WPF starting from Gravelle Michael L, who purchase 10,000 shares at the price of $9.98 back on Jun 28.
+After this action, Gravelle Michael L now owns 10,000 shares of Foley Trasimene Acquisition Corp., valued at $99,843 using the latest closing price.

 Stock Fundamentals for WPF